 Col du Passon – for our last ski day we return to the Grands Montets ski area to access our last tour of the week.
 Taking the lift to the summit of the Grands Montets again we ski one of the off piste routes to reach the Argentiere Glacier.
 This time we cross the glacier lower down and head towards its right bank under the slopes of the Aiguille du Chardonnet and the Bec Rouge.

 Here we put on our skins and ascend the 750 metres to the Col du Passon.
 Parts of the skin will be a little steeper and the last 150m vertical is done on foot carrying our skis on our rucksacks.
 We scramble up a short climb to the ridgeline usually wearing our crampons and using our hands to pull ourselves up.
 Once the ridge is gained you can rest and eat your lunch on the wide plateau of the Glacier du Tour.
 The ascent usually takes between 2.45 – 3hrs.
 Our descent route is via the vast Glacier du Tour a whopping 2,500m down to finish in the village of Le Tour.
 We can either ski the left side or the centre of the glacier for the best route.
 The terrain is smooth and rolling with some short, steeper sections (35 degress).
 Towards the bottom we approach the trees and bushes behind the village and traverse out crossing the river by bridge before ending our day at the bottom of the Le Tour ski area.
 We take the bus back to Chamonix.

 Depart after breakfast.

-The price includes 6 guided days, 7 nights accommodation on typical chalet board (breakfast and afternoon tea each day and a 3-course evening meal on 6 nights of the week) and daily ski transfers.
+The price includes 6 guided days, 7 nights HB accommodation and daily ski transfers.